alanxptm/alanxptm/README.md

           a Communication Protocol in Causal Group for Hierarchical and Unreliable P2P Overlay Networks.
         </p>
         <p>
-          Considering my experience, I would love to lead my career with focus on <i>Back-end</i> for web applications, <i>Algorithms</i> and <i>Systems development</i>, as I find them the most interesting topics in the field.
+          Considering my experience, I would love to lead my career with a focus on <i>Back-end</i> for web applications, <i>Algorithms</i> and <i>Systems development</i>, as I find them the most interesting topics in the field.
         </p>